Mahati2004/DATA-SCIENCE-JOB-MARKET-EDA/Eda.md

 ## Inferences and Conclusion

-The Data Analyst has 17 job openings for now
+The Data science has 17 job openings for now

-The Data analyst has salary in between $ 38k-190k
+The Data science has salary in between $ 38k-190k

-Apex system offered 10 easy apply job opening for data analyst
+Apex system offered 10 easy apply job opening for data science

-There are 443 listing of Data analyst but not all companies are hiriing
+There are 443 listing of Data science but not all companies are hiriing

 ## References and Future Work
 There's a wealth of information to be discovered using the survey, and we've barely scratched the surface.
 Here are some ideas for further exploration: